Hanukkah, Oh Chanukah, Come light the menorah …

 Lighting a menorah can happen anywhere.
 A Hanukkah menorah has nine branches: one for each night, as well as a “helper” candle called the shamash that lights the other candles (see the photo below — the shamash is the one set apart from the other eight).

-Since we don’t live near family, we have often celebrated Hanukkah by doing candle lighting blessings over FaceTime with grandparents, aunts and uncles, and cousins.
-Of course that all took on new meaning in 2020, when we did virtual Chanukah every night.
+Since we don’t live near family, we have often celebrated Hanukkah by doing candle lighting blessings over FaceTime or Zoom with grandparents, aunts and uncles, and/or cousins.

 We celebrate Chanukah with family and friends when it is convenient.
 Family celebrations usually consist of gift exchanges and latke eating.